brown178munde/PS4_SERVO_CONTROLLER_ESP32/README.md

 # PS4_SERVO_CONTROLLER_ESP32
 Ever wanted to control your servo using esp 32 and a ps4 controller?
-Well i just made a stepping stone to build CRAZZZYYY STUFF
+Well i just have the ryt stepping stone to start building CRAZZZYYY STUFF!!!!!!!!!!!